Tasting Rome is a showcase of modern dishes influenced by tradition, as well as the rich culture of their surroundings.

 [NB: Due to Covid-19, we will be shipping merch once a week (every Thursday).]

 Even 150 years after unification, Italy is still a divided nation where individual regions are defined by their local cuisine.
 Each is a mirror of its city’s culture, history, and geography.
 But cucina romana is the country’s greatest standout.

-Tasting Rome provides a complete picture of a place that many love, but few know completely.
-In sharing Rome’s celebrated dishes, street food innovations, and forgotten recipes, journalist Katie Parla and photographer Kristina Gill capture its unique character and reveal its truly evolved food culture—a culmination of 2000 years of history.
+Tasting Rome, a cookbook co-authored by Kristina Gill and Katie Parla provides a complete picture of a place that many love, but few know completely.
+In sharing Rome’s celebrated dishes, street food innovations, and forgotten recipes, the co-authors capture its unique character and reveal its truly evolved food culture—a culmination of 2000 years of history.
 Their recipes acknowledge the foundations of Roman cuisine and demonstrate how it has transitioned to the variations found today.
 You’ll delight in the expected classics (cacio e pepe, pollo alla romana, fiore di zucca); the fascinating but largely undocumented Sephardic Jewish cuisine (hraimi con couscous, brodo di pesce, pizzarelle); the authentic and tasty offal (guanciale, simmenthal di coda, insalata di nervitti); and so much more.

 “Cooks who value history and context as crucial ingredients in their recipes will treasure Tasting Rome...One of the book’s many strengths is its ability to translate several thousand years of the city’s cuisine for today’s reader and home cook...The authors cover some major territory here, culling the best of Rome from peripheral neighborhoods and downloading kitchen wisdom from both the city’s more innovative restaurants and generations-old institutions.” —New York Times Book Review